-I graduated from the University of Rochester with a dual B.S./B.A. in Brain & Cognitive Sciences and Linguistics.
-Previously, I worked in the Division of Cognitive and Motor Aging at the Albert Einstein College of Medicine investigating computer-based cognitive remediation programs to improve cognition and mobility.
+I completed my PhD in Cognitive and Comparative Psychology at the City University of New York, Graduate Center and graduated from the University of Rochester with a B.S./B.A. in Brain & Cognitive Sciences and Linguistics.
+I was a postdoctoral researcher at the Albert Einstein College of Medicine.

 You can reach me at kcotton@gradcenter.cuny.edu.